mola/coding_guidelines/cmake/programming_guide.md

       └── CMakeLists.txt # target creation and configuration
 ```

+## Order Of Target Related Tasks

+The content of the target CMakeLists.txt file should be structured in the
+following order:

+1. Target creation
+2. Target configuration (compiler flags, includes, etc.)
+3. Source file addition and sub-folder inclusion
+4. Dependency handling and linkage
+5. Installation configuration

 # Think In Targets And Properties

 By defining properties in terms of targets, it helps developers to reason about